KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/activeobject/README.md

 ### Requirements Overview

-The purpose of the new search-by-person-feature is a decoupled search functionality, so that the user won't have to wait for the result, is unblocked to other tasks and can even cancel a search run.
+The purpose of the new search-by-person-feature is a decoupled search functionality, so that the user won't have to wait for the result, is unblocked to do other tasks and can even cancel a search run.

 _Main Features_